 Please contact the Bigelow District Overseer by email (email@example.com) to report any trail or shelter conditions that may require maintenance or special attention.

 Visit Maine Appalachian Trail Club online for more information or contact:

 There are two access points to this trail loop.
 One is the Appalachian Trail and ME Routes 16/27 crossing, 18 miles north of the junction of ME Routes 16 and 27 in the town of Kingfield or 5.2 miles south of the junction of ME Routes 16 and 27 in the village of Stratton.
-Park on the old road on the west side of ME Routes 16/27.
+Park in the lot on the west side of ME Routes 16/27.
+In the winter, a small portion is plowed.
+Please park in the parking area.
 The other is the Caribou Pond Road, aka Caribou Valley Road, an old, deteriorating logging road, located about 1.75 miles south of the A.T. crossing heading towards Kingfield or 1.0 mile north of the Sugarloaf ski area access road.

 NOTE: The road conditions of the Caribou Pond Road, aka Caribou Valley Road, vary greatly and are always questionable due to the lack of maintenance and weather conditions.
 If, at your own risk, you do attempt to use the road for vehicular travel, be sure to pull completely off of the road to park.
 Otherwise, it is recommended for foot travel.
 From ME Routes 16/27 to where the A.T. crosses is 4.3 miles.
 If making a loop of the trail with this road, total distances will be closer to 15 miles.